loftytopping/STRAPS/README.md

 matplotlib - '1.3.1'
 scipy - '0.17.1'

+To run the code, simply type: Python Master_Script.py

+This code provides you will the statistics on model performance when varying the percentage of data used for training over evaluation.
+It also provides you will predictions on spectra for compounds not included in the training set.

 The code also relies on the UManSysProp suite which can be found here: https://github.com/loftytopping/UManSysProp_public

 This code focuses on the Aerosol Mass Spectrometer [AMS].
 The original spectral library was taken from: